mrmattson/next/index.md

 - Less to learn.
 Fewer books and tutorials to view
 - Only 3 template directives to learn `if`, `each` and `is`
-- Less proprietary stuff and more standard stuff
+- Less proprietary stuff
+- No Proxies or magic happening under the hood
+- Explicit behaviors over implicit assumptions

 ### 3. Tiny size

+{% include libraries_comparison.html %}

 - Only 6kb!
 - Fewer bugs